 Electrical and Plumbing Permits/Inspections

 Electrical and plumbing work in the unincorporated areas of Delta County requires permits from the State Department of Regulatory Agencies, Division of Professions and Occupations.

 Electrical Permit/Inspection: The unincorporated area of Delta County is under the Colorado State Electrical Board Inspection.
 Office hours for questions and information: Weekdays 8-9 AM.

 Development (building and septic) within the floodway/floodplain may require a permit.
 If any part of the property abuts or is within close proximity of a river, the site should be surveyed to document the flood elevation.

 Boundaries of a floodplain are established by FEMA through Flood Insurance Rate Maps (FIRM).
 Floodplain regulations are included as an appendix to the Delta County Land Use Code.
 Ordinance 2013-002 establishes regulations for development in the floodplain, and requires a permit from the Delta County Environmental Health Division.
-Information about what is required can be found on the Environmental Health webpage under the Flood Plain Protection tab.
+Information about what is required can be found on the Floodplain and Runoff page under the Flood Plain Protection tab.

 Highway 92 Overlay District